 2.1.1 Soft Resources in n-Tier Systems.
 When conducting the performance evaluation of computer systems, hardware resources (e.g., CPU, disk, memory, network) are usually well-defined monitoring components for performance analysis and reasoning.
-We use soft resources to refer the software components such as threads and TCP connections that use hardware resources.
+We use soft resources to refer the software components such as threads and Transmission Control Protocol (TCP) connections that use hardware resources.
 For example, threads use CPU and memory, and TCP connections use the network.
 We also expand the definition of soft resources to refer the software components that use soft resources or synchronize the use of both soft and hardware resources.
 For example, a lock is a soft resource that synchronizes the use of data structures and CPU.
 In general, the function of soft resources is to facilitate the sharing of hardware resources.
 For example, threads facilitate the sharing of the CPU resources through concurrency and parallelism.
 As a result, soft resources are indispensable components of the critical job execution path in the system.

-135More importantly, soft resources create dependencies among components in the system because 136of the classic synchronous RPC style inter-server communication.
-For example, a request arrives 137in an Apache server, which dispatches the request to the downstream application server such as 138Tomcat, which sends queries to a downstream database server such as MySQL to fetch persistent 139state of the system.
-Soft resources such as processing threads in an upstream server will not be 140released until a downstream server finishes all the processing, creating non-trivial dependencies in 141the long invocation chain.
+More importantly, soft resources create dependencies among components in the system because of the classic synchronous Remote Procedure Call (RPC) style inter-server communication.
+For example, a request arrives in an Apache server, which dispatches the request to the downstream application server such as Tomcat, which sends queries to a downstream database server such as MySQL to fetch persistent state of the system.
+Soft resources such as processing threads in an